Black Hole Weather Forecasting with Deep Learning: A Pilot Study: Data

 \section{Data}

 Our data-driven approach is supervised, meaning that for each training example $x$ we provide the correct answer $y$.
 The ML model then learns the relation $x \rightarrow y$ that best fits the provided training examples.
 Our goal is to first provide a meaningful set of examples to teach the model about the physics represented in the data.

-In the ML context, learn has a straightforward meaning, but challenging to achieve and prove in practice: we should perform inference from unseen data using the trained model, delivering predictions $\hat{y}$ (the learned model's output) as close as possible to the ground-truth $y$ (the data).
-If the trained model is successful, it would generalize well---i.e. strong generalization would imply in this context reproducing the spatiotemporal evolution of a BH accretion flow simulation even for different initial conditions.
+In the ML context, the term ``learn'' has a straightforward meaning: train a model on some data and deliver predictions $\hat{y}$ (the learned model's output) as close as possible to the ground-truth $y$ (the data).
+If the trained model is successful, it would generalize well---i.e. strong generalization in this context would imply reproducing the spatiotemporal evolution of a BH accretion flow simulation even for initial conditions that are not present in the training dataset.

 Concretely, we are interested in training a model to reproduce the density field $\rho(\textbf{r}, t)$, which is the feature used to find the best model (cf. Figure \ref{fig:sim-example}).
 Our dataset was generated from two-dimensional hydrodynamical simulations of viscous accretion onto a Schwarzschild BH (\citealt{Almeida2020}, hereafter AN).
-They consist of nine simulations with durations ranging from $8 \times 10^4 M$ to $8 \times 10^5 M$ which are extremely long for today's standards.
-These simulations differ in the details of their initial conditions, more specifically their angular momentum distribution and amount of shear stress.
-The setup of the simulations can be found in Appendix \ref{sec:simconfig}.
+The BH gravity was approximated with a pseudo-Newtonian potential which reproduces many of the Schwarzschild geometry properties \eg{Abramowicz2009}.
+The simulations were performed using the code \code{PLUTO} which employs a Godunov-type scheme to solve the fluid equations \citep{Mignone2007}, namely:

+where $\rho$, $\textbf{v}$, $P$, and $e$ are the density, velocity, pressure, and internal energy, respectively.
+The pseudo-Newtonian potential is given by $\psi = GM/(r - R_s)$.
+Angular momentum is removed from the accreted gas via magnetic stresses, which are modelled using an effective prescription called ``$\alpha$-viscosity'' (cf. AN for more details).

+The initial condition corresponds to a rotating torus in dynamical equilibrium extending from an initial radius of $10\;-\;40 M$ to a final radius of $1000M$.
+AN explored two different prescriptions for the angular momentum distribution $l(R)$: (i) A power-law distribution $l(R) \propto R^a$ with $a$ varying in the range $0 - 0.4$ which we will refer to as ``PL'' setup; (ii) The distribution proposed by \citet{Penna2013}, namely

+where $l_K$ is the Keplerian specific angular momentum.
+We refer to this prescription as ``PN''.
+Similarly, the viscosity can also be separated into two prescriptions: (i) a prescription called "K-model" in \cite{Stone1999}, $\nu = \alpha r^{1/2}$, we will refer this as ST. (ii) a parametrization from \cite{Shakura1973}, $\nu = \alpha c_s^{2}/\Omega_K$, and it will be referred as SS.
+In both cases, the parameter $\alpha$ can have values of 0.1, 0.3, and 0.01.